frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ```

 We have reached an interesting point.
 Just interesting.
-We achieved a performance gain using memoization and tabulation.
-However, we still have some options.
+We achieved a performance gain using memoization and tabulation, as evidenced by the different complexities among the recursive $O(n^2)$, memoization $O(n)$, and tabulation $O(n)$.
+Additionally, we observed a slight improvement in execution time by choosing `std::array` instead of `std::vector`.
+However, we still have some options to explore.

 I will continue later.